 Reminder to all patients and visitors: Wearing a mask is mandatory at the MUHC

-Wearing a mask is therefore mandatory on all MUHC sites including hospitals, long-term care facilities and all administrative buildings.
+Despite the change to a yellow zone, wearing a mask is still mandatory on all MUHC sites including hospitals, long-term care facilities and all administrative buildings.

 All patients and visitors must remove their mask upon entering the hospital (this includes all types of masks) and put on a procedure mask which will supplied to you by the MUHC.

 There are certain exceptions notably for: